-- Fair treatment and equal employment opportunity apply to all employment decisions - It is the Company's policy to evaluate job candidates and employees on the basis of their ability, achievements, experience, and performance.
+- 1. Fair treatment and equal employment opportunity apply to all employment decisions. - 2.
+It is the Company's policy to evaluate job candidates and employees on the basis of their ability, achievements, experience, and performance.
 Management will promote an environment where merit is the sole basis for employment decisions. - 3.
 Treating one another fairly is key to the Company's ability to attract, develop, and retain a highly competent work force.

-Contact your local HR, Business Unit HR, or HR Director.
+Contact your local, division, or corporate H.R. manager.

-Any suspected violation of this section must be immediately reported to your supervisor and/or local HR, Business Unit HR, or HR Director.
+Any suspected violation of this section must be immediately reported to your supervisor and/or local, division, or corporate H.R. manager.

-- Respectful and harassment-free workplace, in this Manual. - Archer's Human Rights Policy.
+• Respectful and harassment-free workplace, in this Manual

-6.3 Respectful and harassment-free workplace
+6.2 Respectful and harassment-free workplace